cyclr/docs/pages/v2/04-embedding/05-marketplace/02-marketplace-setup.md

 To navigate back to the main Marketplace page, use the breadcrumb navigation at the top of the window.

 #### Category settings
-If you want the appearance of a category to be different from the Marketplace's **Appearance Settings**, you can change the appearance settings for a specific category.
-To edit a category's appearance, select the **Settings** button in the top right corner of the page.
-For more information, see the documentation on [appearance settings](marketplace-settings#appearance-settings).
+If you want the appearance of a category to be different from the overall Marketplace's **Category Settings**, you can change the appearance settings for a specific category.
+To edit a category's appearance, open the category and select the **Settings** button in the top right corner of the page.
+For more information, see the documentation on [Category Settings](marketplace-settings#appearance-settings).

 **Note**: The settings that you set within a category only apply to that category and not the Marketplace as a whole.